rOpenGov/vipunen/README.md

 In this first phase, the content is moslty related to the data collected from universities.

 All data available through the API is licensed under [Creative Commons Attribution 4.0 (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 To cite the data, please use the following format:

 (in Finnish)
 Vipunen - opetushallinnon tilastopalvelu: Raportin nimi.
 Tietolähde.
 Saantitapa: Vipunen-rajapinta \[Viitattu pvm\]

 (in English)
-Vipunen - Educational Statistics Finland: Repoert name.
+Vipunen - Educational Statistics Finland: Report name.
 Source.
 Acquired from: Vipunen API \[Date cited\]

+TBA: citation example

 For further details about the API (in Finnish only), please see: